 Moreover, you may want to encourage your global team members to connect with their colleagues from other departments and locations to share expertise, knowledge, and interests.
 You can organize Yammer communities for project managers, marketers, or green lifestyle enthusiasts!

 You can also leverage Viva Connections.
 It’s a personalized digital workplace that allows employees to carry out internal communications and access company resources such as a collection of internal policies, news, and corporate communities.

 Managing employees scattered across the globe might not be easy.
-However, advantages of having a global team definitely outweigh its challenges.
-Making efforts to develop a positive work culture, respecting each person’s culture, working style and needs, offering equal access to information and knowledge, as well as providing your employees with effective digital collaboration tools are great ways to connect your global teams and increase their engagement.
+However, the advantages of having a global team definitely outweigh its challenges.
+Making efforts to develop positive work culture and respecting each person’s culture, working style, and needs offering equal access to information and knowledge, as well as providing your employees with effective digital collaboration tools are great ways to connect your global teams and increase their engagement.